Arizona

 2. A signed, notarized, and dated statement of consent from a parent or guardian

-The examinee must present the two documents listed above and a current government-issued photo ID to any Authorized Testing Location.
+The examinee must present the two documents listed above and a current government-issued photo ID to any Authorized Testing Location or email the documents to adulted@azed.gov.

 For those testing on the Online Exam